Darshansonii/Pointers-in-cpp/README.md

 In short, pointers bridge the gap between high-level programming and low-level memory control.
 Mastering them not only strengthens programming skills but also builds a strong foundation for working with advanced topics like dynamic memory allocation, data structures, and system-level applications.

----

-Do you want me to also make a **short Q\&A-style explanation** for each of the five tasks (like what’s happening in array reverse, pointer difference, etc.) instead of just listing them inside theory?